Khushalsarode/django-postgres-webapp-k8s/projectReadme.md

 # 📘 Demo Django Project With PostgreSQL

-This project demonstrates how to connect a Django app with a PostgreSQL database using Docker or a local setup.
+This project demonstrates how to connect a Django app with a PostgreSQL database using K8S Minikube local setup with ingress.

 ---